Menferel/Data_science_projects/gold_recovery_ML/README.md

-La compañía minera busca optimizar su proceso industrial prediciendo la recuperación de oro en distintas etapas de producción.
-El objetivo es construir modelos predictivos robustos para estimar tanto la recuperación intermedia (rougher) como la recuperación final de oro, utilizando datos de procesos metalúrgicos.
-La métrica utilizada fue Symmetric Mean Absolute Percentage Error (sMAPE)
+The mining company seeks to optimize its industrial process by predicting gold recovery at different stages of production.
+The objective is to build robust predictive models to estimate both intermediate (rougher) and final gold recovery, using metallurgical process data.
+The metric used was Symmetric Mean Absolute Percentage Error (sMAPE).

-- Datos: Variables físicas y químicas de proceso recopiladas cada hora, provenientes de tres datasets: train, test y full.
+- Data: Physical and chemical process variables collected hourly from three datasets: train, test, and full.
-- Librerías: Pandas, matplotlib, seaborn, numpy, sklearn (métricas y modelos).
+- Libraries: Pandas, matplotlib, seaborn, numpy, sklearn (metrics and models).
-- Resultados: Selección del mejor modelo con bajo sMAPE para rougher recovery y final recovery.
+- Results: Selection of the best model with low sMAPE for rougher and final recovery.